ShambhaviRoy/Overparameterized-NNs/README.md

 # Overparameterized-NNs
-Project Report on Experimental Analysis of Overparameterized Neural Networks completed as part of Mathematics of Deep Learning Course at Columbia in Spring 2021.
+Project on Experimental Analysis of Overparameterized Neural Networks completed as part of Mathematics of Deep Learning Course at Columbia in Spring 2021.